-Some vegetables can be used as cuttings, try ginger root, yam, sweet potato or pineapple (OK it’s a fruit!) tops.
+Some vegetables can be used as cuttings, try ginger root, yam, sweet potato or pineapple (OK, it’s a fruit!) tops.
 I’ve even seen an Asian store (in England) selling Caralluma edulis (a carrion flower) as a vegetable!

 You can often persuade friends to give you cuttings of their plants.

-Unfortunately, there are some plants (e.g. Aeonium nobile, most Astrophytums) that won’t grow from cuttings, at least not without messing up the original plant, usually by damaging its growing tip.
+Unfortunately, there are some plants (e.g., Aeonium nobile, most Astrophytums) that won’t grow from cuttings, at least not without messing up the original plant, usually by damaging its growing tip.

-Layering is a variation on cuttings where you get a bit of stem to grow roots (usually by damaging it and putting potting compost round it—many sprawling plants will easily grow roots wherever their stems touch the compost) before cutting them off.
+Layering is a variation on cuttings where you get a bit of stem to grow roots (usually by damaging it and putting potting compost around it—many sprawling plants will easily grow roots wherever their stems touch the compost) before cutting them off.

 Seeds normally have reshuffled genetic material and often combine genes from two different plants.
-This may or may not be an advantage—it will allow you to produce new hybrids but you won’t normally be able to propagate a hybrid from seed (sometimes you can repeat the original cross and produce large numbers of similar plants—these are called F1 hybrids, but this doesn’t work for hybrids where one or both parents were themselves hybrids).
+This may or may not be an advantage—it will allow you to produce new hybrids, but you won’t normally be able to propagate a hybrid from seed (sometimes you can repeat the original cross and produce large numbers of similar plants—these are called F1 hybrids, but this doesn’t work for hybrids where one or both parents were themselves hybrids).

 Sometimes you can get seed from your own plants (some will set lots of seeds with just a single plant, others will require two genetically different plants or a male and a female).
-If you cross-pollinate two different but related types of plant you will probably get hybrid seeds (sometimes this breaks down the anti self pollination mechanism and causes the seed parent to self pollinate).
-What will hybridize with what is a complicated matter (e.g. the tall desert cactus Pillosocereus will cross with the epiphytic cactus Heliocereus but you can’t (?) cross Astrophytum myriostigma with the very similar A. coahulence).
+If you cross-pollinate two different but related types of plant, you will probably get hybrid seeds (sometimes, this breaks down the anti-self-pollination mechanism and causes the seed parent to self-pollinate).
+What will hybridize with what is a complicated matter (e.g., the tall desert cactus Pillosocereus will cross with the epiphytic cactus Heliocereus but you can’t (?) cross Astrophytum myriostigma with the very similar A. coahulence).

 You can also buy seeds from companies.
 Specialist companies tend to be cheaper and offer a larger variety.
-Non-specialist mixed cactus seed normally contains a small variety of mostly large, slow growing species.
-A specialist company may offer “globular cacti mixed” (small cacti that flower easily), “Mammillaria mixed” etc. and a huge choice of packets containing a single species, varieties or even from a particular location.
-This will often work out cheaper than buying plants and you will be able to obtain rare kinds (Welwitchia, Pseudolithos etc.).
+Non-specialist mixed cactus seed normally contains a small variety of mostly large, slow-growing species.
+A specialist company may offer “globular cacti mixed” (small cacti that flower easily), “Mammillaria mixed” etc., and a huge choice of packets containing a single species, varieties or even from a particular location.
+This will often work out cheaper than buying plants, and you will be able to obtain rare kinds (Welwitchia, Pseudolithos, etc.).

-You can buy plants on EBay but this can get complicated.
+You can buy plants on eBay, but this can get complicated.
 You really have to know what you’re doing to recognize a bargain and there are laws about importing and exporting plants.

-Join a Club
+10. Join a Club

-There are a number of organization for people who grow different types of plants.
+There are a number of organizations for people who grow different types of plants.
 In my city, there are two African violet societies!
 This often allows members to sell, buy and swap seeds and plants.
 This is another good way to get rarer plants.